-The IRA Charitable Rollover Law (permanently extended) allows individuals 70½ or older to give up to $100,000 directly from their IRA to qualified charities without paying federal income tax on the withdrawal.
-If you wish to make a gift to benefit Beth El, a qualified charitable distribution from your IRA can be a great option.
+The IRA Charitable Rollover Law (permanently extended) allows individuals 70½ or older to give up to $100,000 directly from their IRA to qualified charities without paying federal income tax on the distribution.
+If you wish to make a gift to benefit Beth El, a qualified charitable distribution (QCD) from your IRA can be a great option.

 IRA Charitable Rollover details:

 - Donors must be age 70½ or older at the time the gift is made.

 - Only traditional IRAs are eligible.
 However, owners of other types of qualified plans may roll assets into a new IRA to allow them to make gifts if such a rollover is otherwise permitted.
 Donors should consult with their advisor before doing so..
 Donors should consult with their advisor before doing so.

 - Donors must ask their plan administrator to make a direct transfer of funds to a qualified public charity.
 It is important not to withdraw funds before making a gift.

 - Gifts cannot be used to fund a gift annuity or charitable remainder trust.